akvo/akvo-flow-docs/docs/fieldapp2.0/3-launching-app.rst

 Set up device ID
 ----------------
-Provide a name (Device ID) for the phone.
+The first time you activate the FLOW app, you have to privide a name (Device ID) for the phone.
 This name will be used to identify the phone on the FLOW Dashboard.

 **To set up device ID:**